 I’m grateful for the fact that at times my depression can be a distant memory.
 It may rear it’s ugly head on occasion but it’s no longer as prolonged or painful as it used to be.
 I can fight to be free of it’s clutches, I can breach the surface of emotion.
 What scares me now is this.
 Sometimes I want to let go.
 My depression can be particularly insidious.
-It’s absence lulls me into a sense of calm, I feel like I’ve finally escaped.
+It’s absence lulls me into a sense of calm.
+I feel like I’ve finally escaped.
 When disaster hits again, when something triggers my depression, it can spiral out of control quickly.
 Sometimes I can contain it.
 Sometimes I can’t.
 Either way it’s always hard.
 When I can’t contain it, when I find myself feeling alone again, letting go seems the best option.
-I’ve worked so hard to get to where I am that to find myself back in a bad places makes it all seem for nothing.
+I’ve worked so hard to get to where I am that to find myself back in a bad place makes it all seem for nothing.
 My hope and my fight disappear, at these times fading away seems to be my only option.